truvhq/quickstart/README.md

 # Run you first verification
 ## Overview
-Quickstart app emulates the experience of an applicant going through a background check and visiting the applicant portal.
+Quickstart app emulates the experience of an applicant going through a background check/income verification and visiting the applicant portal.

 Before using Citadel for verification, applicants filled out the form.

-To streamline the process and make employment verification easy and instant, we "hide" the form behind the button.
+To streamline the process and make employment/income verification easy and instant, we "hide" the form behind the button.

 If the verification is successful via Citadel, then we show to the applicant the data that we found in their payroll account.